ktorio/ktor-documentation/topics/elastic-beanstalk.md

    ```
   {src="snippets/aws-elastic-beanstalk/src/main/resources/application.conf" lines="1-5,9" style="block"}

-### Step 2: Apply the Shadow plugin {id="configure-shadow-plugin"}
+### Step 2: Apply the Ktor plugin {id="configure-ktor-plugin"}
 This tutorial shows how to deploy the application to Elastic Beanstalk using a [fat JAR](fatjar.md).
-To generate fat JARs, you need to apply the Shadow plugin.
+To generate fat JARs, you need to apply the Ktor plugin.
 Open the `build.gradle.kts` file and add the plugin to the `plugins` block:
 ```groovy
 ```
 {src="snippets/aws-elastic-beanstalk/build.gradle.kts" lines="5,8-9"}